 Group IV: Distant metastases, which means that cancer that has spread to other parts of the body, are present at the time of diagnosis.

 IRS-modified TNM stage

-Stage 1: Describes a local tumor in the orbit (the area near the eye); head and neck area, except for parameningeal sites; or a genitourinary tract tumor, except for a tumor in the bladder or prostate.
+Stage 1: Describes a small local tumor in the orbit (the area near the eye); head and neck area, except for parameningeal sites; or a genitourinary tract tumor, except for a tumor in the bladder or prostate.

 Stage 2: Describes a small local tumor in any part of the body not in Stage 1.
 The tumor is smaller than 5 centimeters (cm), and there is no spread to regional lymph nodes.

 Stage 3: Describes a local tumor in any part of the body not included in Stage 1 that is larger than 5 cm in diameter and/or has spread to regional lymph nodes.

 Stage 4: Distant metastases are present at diagnosis.
 The primary tumor can be of any size or location.